-We can’t wait for the Skagit Eagle Festival to begin, either!
-And in fact, you don’t have to wait — there are activities going on right now!
-You can visit Rockport State Park, the US Forest Service Eagle Watcher Volunteers, and the Skagit River Bald Eagle Interpretive Center during the month of December.
+We can’t wait for the Skagit Eagle Festival to begin again, either!
+And in fact, you don’t have to wait — there may be eagles to see right now.
+Visit Rockport State Park or walk along the Skagit River and visit the Interpretive Center during the December and January.

 Stay tuned for more Skagit Eagle Festival activity announcements!